tcapelle/gpt_translate/README.md

 - `gpt_translate.files`: Translate a list of files, accepts `.txt` list of files as input.
 - `gpt_translate.eval`: Evaluate the quality of the translation

+### Litellm Integration

+This project now uses **litellm** as the default interface for interacting with language models.
+Instead of calling the OpenAI API directly, all LLM interactions are performed using `litellm.acompletion`.
+Key features include:
+- **Asynchronous LLM Calls**: Efficient asynchronous completions via `litellm.acompletion`.
+- **Pydantic Response Validation**: Responses are automatically validated with Pydantic models using `model_validate_json`, ensuring that outputs conform to expected schemas.
+- **Enhanced Recursive Handling**: The `longer_create` function recursively handles token-limit scenarios by chaining completions.

+These improvements simplify the translation pipeline while ensuring robust response validation and improved handling of long outputs.

 We use GPT4 by default.
 You can change this on `configs/config.yaml`.
 The dafault values are: